allan-stewart/react-hogwarts-tdd-kata/README.md

 Indeed.
 Malf-- that is, the wizard who worked on this project didn't write very clean code.
 Let's see if there are any tests. **I see some tests in ``test/unit/actions/wizard-actions.spec.js``**

-What does the registerForCourse test tell you? **It looks like when you register for a course, it is supposed to update the wizard repository and then dispatch two events: ``registerForCourseSuccess`` and ``updateWizard``**
+What does the registerForCourse test tell you? **It looks like when you register for a course, it updated the wizard repository and then dispatch two events: ``registerForCourseSuccess`` and ``updateWizard``**

 That sounds correct.
 Are there any tests for the error message behavior? **No.**